kamlesh7747/QuizApp/README.md

 # QuizApp
-The app is working almost correct i.e. having one bug.
+The app is working almost correct i.e. having one bug( mentioned below).

 ###  Features:
 1. Fetches questions from an API.